stephenwright/sudoku-app/README.md

-# Sudoku Single Page Application
+# Sudoku Service

-A NodeJS backend with a React front end for generating Sudoku puzzles.
+A NodeJS webservice for working with Sudoku puzzles.